Luk-kar/Resize-Elements-PS-toolset/How to make own module.md

 6. In module's next one ""**_../executeScript/NameOfModule/Name of module - EventHandlerBuilderMain.jsx_**"

-You create button behaviour in main - EventHandlerBuilderMain.jsx
+You create button behaviour in "main - EventHandlerBuilderMain.jsx"

 Check following examples to implement your solution: